The Local Structure of Compactified Jacobians: Introduction

 There are approaches to describing the local structure of a compactified Jacobian different from the approach taken here.
-Alexeev has proven that compactified Jacobians are stable semi-abelic varieties (\cite[Thm.~5.1]{alex}), and consequently can be described by Mumford's construction.
-In Mumford's work, one compactifies a semi-abelian variety by first forming the projectivization of a (non-finitely generated) graded algebra and then quotienting out by a lattice.
+Alexeev has proven in \cite[Thm.~5.1]{alex} that compactified Jacobians are stable semi-abelic varieties in the sense of \cite{alex1}, and consequently can be described using Mumford's construction \cite{Mum} of degenerations of abelian varieties.
+In Mumford's approach (that has been further developed in \cite{nakamura}, \cite{Nam1}, \cite{AN99}, \cite{alex1}), one compactifies a semi-abelian variety by first forming the projectivization of a (non-finitely generated) graded algebra and then quotienting out by a lattice.
 This procedure provides direct access to the local structure of the compactification, and thus Alexeev's work provides another approach to studying the local structure of compactified Jacobians.
 It would be interesting to compare the descriptions arising from this approach to the descriptions given in this paper, but we do not pursue this topic here.

 The results of Theorem~\ref{Thm: MainThmB} are related to some results in the literature.
-Specifically, it was known that $\PXdb$ is seminormal \cite[Thm.~5.1]{alex} and Gorenstein \cite[Lemma~4.1]{AN99}.
-In personal correspondence, Alexeev has explained to the authors that the techniques of those papers can also be used establish the fact that $\PXdb$ is semi-log canonical.
-The description of the smooth locus of $\PXdb$ is certainly well-known to the experts (see e.g.~\cite[Thm.~6.1(3)]{caporaso}, \cite[Thm.~7.9(iii)]{cner}, \cite[Fact~4.1.5(iv)]{ctheta}, \cite[Fact~1.19(ii)]{MV}); however, it seems that a proof has not appeared in print.
+Specifically, it was known that $\bar{J}(X)$ is seminormal \cite[Thm.~5.1]{alex} and Gorenstein \cite[Lemma~4.1]{AN99}.
+In personal correspondence, Alexeev has explained to the authors that the techniques of those papers can also be used establish the fact that $\bar{J}(X)$ is semi-log canonical.
+The description of the smooth locus of $\bar{J}(X)$ is certainly well-known to the experts (see e.g.~\cite[Thm.~6.1(3)]{caporaso}, \cite[Thm.~7.9(iii)]{cner}, \cite[Fact~4.1.5(iv)]{ctheta}, \cite[Fact~1.19(ii)]{MV}); however, it seems that a proof has not appeared in print.